BLCM/BLCMods/Borderlands 2 mods/Astor/Double Quest Reward Redux/ReadMe.md

 - [Better Quest](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Hemaxhu/Quest%20Rewards/Better%20Quests) by [Hemaxu](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Hemaxhu) : His Mod give you weapon/item rewards above 'Green' level up to a Legendary, and does NOT replaces unique rewards.

-### Credits:

-- This mod was totally build from scratch, but was strongly inspired by the -unfortunately now defunct!- "Double Quest Rewards" Mod initially created by Koby (among many others great Mods), hence the "Redux" in its name.

 ### Changelog:

 v1.0.0, September 1, 2018